 The prime component of a rental marketplace is the booking and transaction process.
-Hence, the successful implementation of the payment solution finishes the jigsaw of the marketplace puzzle.
+Hence, the successful implementation of the marketplace payment solution finishes the jigsaw puzzle.

 When you are implementing a payment solution, the dimensions which apply to every type of marketplace is Time, Location and Pricing.